Saving Your Driving Privileges After A DUI Arrest

 After being arrested for driving while intoxicated (DWI), you will face two different cases.
 Everyone knows that you will most likely face criminal charges, but there is another process: Fighting for your driving privileges.
 For many people, this is just as important as fighting for your freedom from incarceration.
 Make sure you get a legal team fighting for you.

-At Vela & Del Fierro, PLLC, Attorneys at Law, in San Antonio, Texas, we will fight for you.
+At Vela & Del Fierro, P.C., in San Antonio, Texas, we will fight for you.
 This fight involves more than just muscle.
 Our lawyers have decades of legal experience in the criminal court systems.
 We know what to expect in the DWI process and we can work within the administrative system to help you retain your driving privileges.

 How Do License Suspensions Work In Texas?